Tag Archives: Kubernetes

 9 April 2023

 Knative is a system that allows you to use the Serverless development model in Kubernetes.
 In essence, Knative can be imagined as another level of abstraction that allows developers not to dive into the details of deployment, scaling, and networking in “vanilla” Kubernetes.
-The development of Knative itself was started at Google with the participation… Read More »
+The development of Knative itself was started at Google with the participation of… Read More: Knative: Serverless for Kubernetes – an overview and launch in… »